eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 8 - Transformer Models.md

 ![[Pasted image 20231010153800.png | 500]]

-## Comparing with probabalistic language model
+## Comparing with probabilistic language model

 * PLM formula:
 	* ![[Pasted image 20231010154108.png | 500]]
 * For n-gram models, we could not condition on all preceding tokens
 	* Attention can
 * Typically, far-away tokens get less attention
 ![[Pasted image 20231010154257.png | 500]]